adityasolanki205/German-Credit-Using-Flask/README.md

 ```
 ![](images/request.jpg)

-6. **See the magic happen**: Run Request.py file and see detected labels for each request recieved backfrom Google Cloud.
+6. **See the magic happen**: Run Request.py file and see detected labels for each request received backfrom Google Cloud.
 The output received will be in the form of Json which could be used in anywhere .